×

 Do you have anything more to add about local medical facilities in Ireland?

 "Ireland has a modern, highly regarded healthcare system that provides quality medical care to all its citizens.
 Ireland has a network of excellent hospitals and healthcare providers providing advanced treatments, high quality care and patient-centred care for all.
 Ireland has a long-standing tradition of training high quality medical professionals and many of its universities offer world-class medical degrees.
 The nation also has a history of making investments in medical research, which has enabled the development of cutting-edge treatments and technologies.
-In addition, Ireland has access to a range of primary care services, such as general practitioners, dentists, and pharmacies, ensuring that all citizens receive the highest level of medical care," said one expat living in Ireland.
+In addition, Ireland has access to a range of primary care services, such as general practitioners, dentists, and pharmacies, ensuring that all citizens receive the highest level of medical care," wrote an expat living in Ireland.

 As a foreigner living in Ireland, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Ireland, you will have access to public healthcare.
 The public healthcare system in Ireland is known as the Health Service Executive (HSE).
 It provides a range of services, including primary care, hospital care, mental health services, and disability services.
 The HSE also provides free healthcare to those who are eligible, including those who are unemployed, have a low income, or are under 18.
-The quality of care provided by the HSE is generally good, and the staff are friendly and helpful," remarked one expat in Ireland.
+The quality of care provided by the HSE is generally good, and the staff are friendly and helpful," commented one expat living in Ireland.

 What have your experiences during the pandemic with the local healthcare system been like?